 Endowus is a FinTech platform that aims to help Singaporeans grow their wealth by investing systematically.
 The platform is independently owned and operated by experienced investment professionals who struggled to find efficient ways to invest their own savings in Singapore.
 With their institutional backgrounds, they wondered whether they could create a platform through which all Singaporean investors can invest efficiently like the major institutions such as university endowments, sovereign wealth funds, and the GICs of this world.

-The investment team is led by Samuel Rhee, an experienced investor and 24-year industry veteran.
+The investment team is led by Samuel Rhee, an experienced investor, and with more than 27 years of experience in the industry.
 He is the former CEO and Chief Investment Officer of Morgan Stanley Investment Management in Asia, managing approximately US$15 billion in assets for institutional clients.
 His expertise includes macro analysis, asset allocation, portfolio construction, and optimization.
 There is deep financial and technology domain knowledge within the team, and other founding team members have worked at both major global financial institutions and tech companies such as Goldman Sachs, Morgan Stanley, UBS, Blackstone, Nomura, HSBC, Zalora, Carousell, and Grab.

 How Does Endowus Work?

-The funds selected are denominated in Singapore Dollars to avoid currency inefficiencies and are tax efficient for non-US Persons (unlike US-listed ETFs, where you are exposed to US withholding taxes that eat into your returns).
-Endowus portfolios are truly purpose-built for the Singapore-based investor.
+The funds selected are denominated in Singapore Dollars to avoid currency inefficiencies and are tax-efficient for non-US Persons (unlike US-listed ETFs, where you are exposed to US withholding taxes that eat into your returns).
+Endowus portfolios are truly purpose-built for Singapore-based investors.

 Normally these funds will be very expensive or not available for retail investors, but Endowus has made it possible by working with these fund managers to access the low-cost institutional share classes of the funds.